wolfcatworkshop/code-sketchbook/index.md

 [sketch](./makevember/day-9/)

 This sketch allows me to draw a series of concentric arcs with custumizable offsets.
 It's useful for cutting bendy shapes like the one depicted.
-Bonus: I used a recursive function!.
+Bonus: I used a recursive function!
 For a video of how the cut paper behaves look at [this post](https://www.instagram.com/p/Bp_NlwhAzzZ/).